5 Easy Phone Photography Hacks to take pictures like a Professional

 Don’t underestimate or miss out the High Dynamic Range in phone photography.
 It can make your shot look unique and stunning.
 The latest versions of the default camera apps for both Android and iOS includes HDR mode and can be applied when needed.
 You can see the HDR toggle switch located right on the shutter screen.

 The High Dynamic Range is the DSLR’s are much more complicated and different from what we have seen in Smartphones.
 The HDR in smartphones refers to keeping the darkest and lightest parts of your image in balance.
-This needs the exposure for longer, so keep your phone as stable as you can.
+This needs exposure for longer, so keep your phone as stable as you can.

 Bonus: Click More Pictures

-To get the desired shot try clicking a lot of shots at a time and then later pick out the best picture.
-You can also try Burst mode available in stock camera app on your device.
+To get the desired shot to try clicking a lot of shots at a time and then later pick out the best picture.
+You can also try Burst mode available in the stock camera app on your device.
 Burst mode can help you take a ton of pictures at a time, you just have to hold the shutter button for as long as you want to take pictures.
-You can always try new angles and experiment your camera with different perspectives.
+You can always try new angles and experiment with your camera with different perspectives.

 Extra Tips for Phone Photography:

 - Try Some Cool Filters for your camera.
-You can also use third party camera apps like FX Photo Studio, Hipstamatic, and Camera Plus Pro.
+You can also use third-party camera apps like FX Photo Studio, Hipstamatic, and Camera Plus Pro.